pyqtgraph/pyqtgraph/doc/source/plotting.rst

-Plotting in pyqtgraph
+Plotting with PyQtGraph
 =====================

-There are a few basic ways to plot data in pyqtgraph:
+There are a few basic ways to plot data in PyQtGraph:

 ===================================================================     ==================================================
 :func:`pyqtgraph.plot`                                                  Create a new plot window showing your data